pubmob-com/pubmob/mobbing/index.md

 Strong-style pairing and short driver stints means no one person can easily dominate the session.

 Strong-style pairing and short driver stints also reduce your fear factor: For one, you're only in the driver seat five minutes before someone relieves you.
 For two, you're not expected to have the answers as the driver.
-Your job is to improve your ability to listen and translation directions into code.
+Your job is to translate directions into code.
+Even if you're a programming novice, you'll quickly get better at that translation.

 ## Why mobbing is great for remote development